-This exquisitely presented hardback book gives readers a true insight into what it means for children to grow up in the desert surrounded by modern malls, theme parks, camels and sand dunes.
+This exquisitely presented hardback book gives readers a true insight into what it means for children to grow up in the desert surrounded by modern malls, theme parks, camels, and sand dunes.
 It delves into the unique experiences of the children for whom the Gulf is home through poetry and striking photography.
 It allows the reader to experience the thoughts as well as the variety of different activities that these children engage in as they grow up in the region.
 Although not restricted to life in Dubai, this is still a good read for all parents who are planning to make their home here.
-A second issue of this book is due to be released in the near future.
+The second issue of this book is due to be released in the near future.

 Explorer Publishing (2009) Dubai for Parents: The All-In-One Guide To Having, Raising & Entertaining Kids In Dubai

-This guide for parents in the ever popular series of Explorer guide books is a wonderful up-to-date resource for all parents in Dubai, whatever the age of their children.
+This guide for parents in the ever-popular series of Explorer guide books is a wonderful up-to-date resource for all parents in Dubai, whatever the age of their children.
 It will give you the low down on education, health and the wide range of activities available for children in the city.
 It even has information for parents-to-be about pregnancy and birth-related issues.

 Explorer Publishing (2009) Dubai Street Atlas Jumbo

 The lack of street names in Dubai poses a problem for newcomers and residents alike.
 It also creates a unique challenge for anyone wanting to create a street atlas.
 Explorer has risen to the challenge.
-In 2009, they released a large scale street atlas which manages the incredible feat of providing the exact location of every street, hotel, shopping mall, landmark, and residential and commercial building.
+In 2009, they released a large-scale street atlas which manages the incredible feat of providing the exact location of every street, hotel, shopping mall, landmark, and residential and commercial building.
 Satellite images and detailed vector maps ensure that you will never get lost in the city again.
 This may be the only map of the city that you ever need to buy.